na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;available, less important.
 You'd be better off getting AE/HoTr instead.
 &nbsp;
 &nbsp;
-With the current state of powercreep, *IMO*, you're better off waiting for a HoS focus gacha (unless they announce her powercreep, which might be rather soon - we get a patch of advance warning on US/SEA, so use that future sight.)
+With the current state of powercreep, *IMO* you should focus on getting a good general support stigmata set (Turganev) and farming fragments for the newer A-rank support suits (mix in a new gacha main DPS to taste.)
-With that and good cope stigmatas from foundry/Universal Mirage, you should then focus on pulling good general support stigmata (Turganev/Cezanne/Prom's Stigs) and farming fragments for the A-rank support suits (Pardo has good coverage and is dual use.)
 With how fast JewHoYo is ramping the powercreep/char replacement rate, support gear currently has the longest lifespan, since it can be used on multiple shill bosses that all want different main dps valks.

 Try to restrain your dumber whale urges, unless you just want a reason to shit up the thread at eos.